plentymarkets/docs-raw/plentyInterface/Account.md

 ## Contracts<a name="account_contactevent_contracts"></a>
 ### ContactEventRepositoryContract<a name="account_contracts_contacteventrepositorycontract"></a>

-The contract for the contact event repository
+The ContactEventRepositoryContract is the interface for the contact event repository.
+This interface allows to list contact events.

 #### Namespace